 Escargots, steak tartare, soupe à l’oignon, choucroute, coq au vin, pâté en croûte, cassoulet, boeuf bourguignon … Have I got your attention?
 These mouth-watering dishes are on the menus of many Parisian brasseries and bistrots and might be the reason why visitors fall in love with the French capital at first bite.

 Most of our apartments are located in Paris’s most prestigious and beautiful areas: the Marais, the 2nd Arrondissement, and the Latin Quarter.
-Let me tell you a bit about the history of these neighbourhoods and the types of food you can find there.
+Paris is not only a perfect destination to discover the most skilled fashion designers, is also one of the culinary meccas in the world.
+Let me tell you a bit about the history of these neighborhoods and the types of food you can find there.

 Close-up on: Le Marais